Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-1/README.md

 1. Open a terminal at the location of the new folder.
 You can right click and Choose Open Terminal.

+1. If you havent already install globally the Express application generator using `npm install express-generator -g`

 1. Execute this command to create the lab-project `express --view=pug --git lab-project && cd lab-project`